asgerkromand/ANLPDP_exam/README.md

 ## Data

 For the task of legal question answering, we have obtained a dataset of all applicable Danish laws with the oldest dating back to 1865 from Mads Henrichsen (founder of [Dansk GPT](https://www.danskgpt.dk/)).
-These 1637 laws have been collected from The Danish Legal Information Portal (\url{retsinformation.dk}).
+These 1637 laws have been collected from The Danish Legal Information Portal (https://www.retsinformation.dk/).
 Each law is structured such that it consists of a number of chapters, which in turn contain the related paragraphs with subsections.
 In this project, our level of analysis is on the paragraphs, and our corpus consists of a list of $42,593$ paragraphs with a mean length of $\approx656$ characters.

 Only a test subset have been provided in this repo to be able to run the code due to storage constraints.
 Please write an email to [Adam Wagner Hoegh](mailto:wagnerhoegh.adam@gmail.com) to obtain the full dataset.